jdn2005/wynnManaCalc/README.md

 # How to Install <br>
 ## Chrome: <br>
-1. Install the .crx file
+1. Download the .crx file
 2. Double click it

 ## FireFox: <br>